McConnell and McCarthy split over RNC censure resolution - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Manu Raju, Annie Grayer and Morgan Rimmer contributed to this report.
+CNN’s Manu Raju, Ryan Nobles, Annie Grayer, Morgan Rimmer and Donald Judd contributed to this report.

 Comments